-The caste system in Sri lanka can be considered as less rigid compared to the Hindu caste systems because of its secular nature of hierarchy, a critical doctrinal perspective relating to caste in Buddhism, the predominant religion in Sinhala society, lack of a notion of untouchability and relatively small size of the bottom layer of society.
+The caste systems in Sri Lanka can be considered less rigid compared to the Hindu caste system in India because of the secular nature of the hierarchy, a critical doctrinal perspective relating to caste in Buddhism, the predominant religion in Sinhala society, a relatively weak notion of untouchability in caste systems in Sri Lanka and relatively small size of the bottom layer of society.
 The pre-British Kandyan state was organized according to the principles of caste, with land ownership, power and authority and superior status mainly concentrated in the aristocratic layer society.
-There were four clearly separate layers in the Kandyan caste system with Goigama (farming) caste at the top, coastal caste groups as the next layer, artisan service castes and three highly despised ostracized groups (Kinnara, Gahala and Rodi) at the bottom.
-The latter groups, who never comprised more than 1 per cent of the total Sinhala population, continue to experience a degree of discrimination in private life (interpersonal relations) as well as in schools.
-Social grievances among some of the middle level caste groups (Karawa, Batgama and Vahumpura) have been responsible for political radicalism and anti-establishment mobilizations in the political movements such as the JVP.
-However, complete silence about caste and considerable resistance against open discussion of caste in general reign in the society.
+There were four clearly separate layers in the Kandyan caste system with Goigama (farming) caste at the top, coastal caste groups as the next layer, artisan service castes and three highly despised and ostracized groups (Kinnara, Gahala and Rodi) at the bottom.
+The latter groups, who never comprised more than 1 percent of the total Sinhala population, continue to experience a degree of discrimination in private life (interpersonal relations) as well as in public domains.
+Social grievances among some of the middle level caste groups (Karawa, Bathgama and Wahumpura) have been responsible for political radicalism and anti-establishment mobilizations in the political movements such as the JVP.
+However, a complete silence about caste and considerable resistance against any open discussion of caste in general reign in society (Stirrat 1982).
 The caste sentiments, however, are mobilized often surreptitiously for electoral purposes in all national elections.